 Cranking up the Hype Machine

 To keep KISS' place warm on music-store racks, Casablanca Records rush-released the Double Platinum 2-LP greatest-hits set, which contained one new track - a dance remix of the debut album's "Strutter," re-titled "Strutter '78."
 It raced up the charts and kept the faithful KISS Army occupied while the band members each slaved away in separate recording studios, working on their solo debuts.

 On September 18, 1978, the veil of secrecy was lifted.
 Casablanca Records shipped 1.25 million copies of each member's solo album to music stores across America, so that they all instantly qualified for "Platinum" status.
-So how do the four solo albums stack up, thirty-eight (!) years after they were released?
+So how do the four solo albums stack up, nearly forty (!) years after they were released?

 The Great: Ace Frehley